CIDS-484-Spring-2024/ChatCat-GPT/README.md

 <https://colab.research.google.com/drive/1qRIMC8DTDykc_BXSnSDvtZrLM5kxG-zn?usp=sharing>

 I'm also working on my own .txt file which may sound like it would be easy.
 It is easy but very time consuming.
 You need a large amount of data to have a valid working GPT.
 When I say valid I mean easy to follow responses from the GPT.

+P.S. ( If you go and read the first sample output from the GPT2 model you can go read it now.
+It will make you laugh I promise! )

 ----------------------------------------------------------------